Where has Trump suggested sending troops? In cities run by Democratic mayors

 The task force involves agents from various federal agencies, as well as the Tennessee National Guard under the governor's command.
 According to Lee, troops will be in support roles and not tasked with making arrests.

 The task force began operations on Sept.
-29. At a city council committee meeting on Tuesday, Memphis Police Chief Cerelyn "CJ" Davis said some Guard members were already in the city for planning purposes, while a larger number of troops are set to arrive on Friday.
+29. At a city council committee meeting on Tuesday, Memphis Police Chief Cerelyn "CJ" Davis said some guard members were already in the city for planning purposes.
+On Friday, the Memphis Police Department confirmed to NPR that troops have begun patrols in the city.
+It remains unclear how many troops will be deployed and in what locations.

 Washington, D.C.

-On August 11, Trump sent hundreds of Guard members to the streets of D.C. after declaring a "crime emergency" in the nation's capital.
+On Aug.
+11, Trump sent hundreds of National Guard members to the streets of D.C. after declaring a "crime emergency" in the nation's capital.
 The president also took control of the city's Metropolitan Police Department for about 30 days.
-The moves came despite city data showing that violent crime had dropped to a 30-year-low last year.
+The moves came despite city data showing that violent crime had dropped to a 30-year low last year.

-Over the past two months, the Guard, which includes out-of-state troops, has been seen patrolling train stations and low-crime areas.
-Guard members have also been tasked with beautification efforts, like collecting trash, spreading mulch and fence painting.
+Over the past two months, the guard, which includes out-of-state troops, has been seen patrolling train stations and low-crime areas.
+Guard members have also been tasked with beautification efforts, like collecting trash, spreading mulch and painting fences.
 They have also packaged thousands of pounds of food.

 California